christophmckinzie/ReagentTracking/README.md

 # Reagent Tracking

-Immulite Scanning GUI - created using PyQt5, a python wrapper for QT applications.
+Immulite Scanning GUI - created using PyQt5, a python wrapper for Qt applications.
 This application is used to scan Immulite reagents received from Seimens into a sql database, display/edit the database and generate a order list for said allergens.

 - Logging into the application only requires the correct password.
 The user can choose any username.
 The program only uses the username for creating a log of the items scanned into the database.